dave-hillier/bullfirst/README.md

 don't always map one-to-one with views.
 The best structure would likely emerge as the app develops.
 To start with a simple one will do.

-## Use Webpack/requirejs
+## Use Webpack

 Managing the list of files in the HTML is a pain.
 Also you can benefit from minification using these tools.
 Fewer fetches are prefered.
+Alternatives: browserify, systemjs,

 ## CSS

 ### normalize.css first
 Can be a good practice to apply something like normalize.css to make browsers render elements more consistently.

 ### avoid the globals
-For example, the use of table affects all tables, that probably isn't intended.

-### Avoid child selector
-In general more complex selectors should be avoided.

-### shorter selectors
-Do a refactoring pass to reduce the length of
+For example, you can only have one style of table.

 ### Get rid of px and replace with REM, EM, etc
 Allows the design to scale better

 ### Responsive
 Mobile devices are so widely used now, should consider designing for mobile by default.
-Use a media query.
+Ensure it displays on narrower displays.

 ### Avoid using IDs
-They decrease portability.
-All pages that want to appear like this have to have the same ids.
-It's better to use classes, for example, it allows you to more easily add two sections that look like the content div.
+They decrease re-usability of the systems.
+For example; you can't use the logo except in that specific div.

 ### Inline styles debate, separation of concerns
 It is often suggested to avoid inline styles.
 I'm not particularly convinced by the arguments coupling between css and